VibhasN/Whats-that-instrument/index.md

 Consider the following audio clip: [Guess the instrument!](/008__[cel][nod][cla]0058__1.wav) What musical instrument are you listening to?
 To those of you who recognized the instrument, awesome!
-But to those of you who thought to yourself, “ah, that’s a violin,” this deeply offends the groupmate who is a cellist; he’ll have you know that that was an audio clip of the cello.
+But to those of you who thought to yourself, “ah, that’s a violin,” this deeply offends the member of our group who is a cellist; he’ll have you know that that was an audio clip of the cello.
 Not a “big violin;” a cello.
 Don’t you wish you had some sort of tool to distinguish between the different sounds of different instruments?
-Because to those of you who responded incorrectly, the cellist hopes you have a tool; this project is one such tool.
+Because to those of you who thought the cello was a violin, the cellist hopes you have a tool; this project is one such tool.

 ## Overview